-Grenada uses the International Narcotics Control Board's (INCB) information system for preexport notifications (PEN Online) of controlled chemical substances.
+Guyana uses the International Narcotics Control Board's (INCB) information system for preexport notifications (PEN Online) of controlled chemical substances.

-The country does not use the INCB's Precursor Incident Communication System (PICS).
+The country uses the INCB's Precursor Incident Communication System (PICS).

 Priority Action 3.6: Train relevant drug investigation, control and interdiction personnel and researchers on the identification and handling of precursors and other controlled chemical substances used in the illicit manufacture of drugs.